apache/nuttx/configs/efm32-g8xx-stk/README.txt

 USING THE J-LINK GDB SERVER
 ===========================

    1. Star the J-Link GDB server.
-You should see the start-up confiration window.
+You should see the start-up configuration window.
 SelectL

       a.
 Target device = EFM32G880F128